-The defining characteristic of an Axiom file is a Control Sheet where many of the settings for that file are defined.
+The defining characteristic of an Axiom spreadsheet file is a Control Sheet where many of the settings for that file are defined.
 Other settings are defined in the individual sheets through use of control columns, control rows, and reserved feature tags.
 This guide discusses how to set up Axiom file features.

-With a few exceptions, Axiom file features and Control Sheet settings apply to all Axiom file types.
+With a few exceptions, Axiom file features and Control Sheet settings apply to all uses of spreadsheet Axiom files.
 For example, plan files and report files have the same base functionality.
 The same features are used to bring data into the file, and to save data to the database.
 The difference is the context and purpose of the file, not its inherent functionality.